rian39/notes/dewey_experience_nature.md

 That an individual, possessed of some mode and degree be of organized unity, participates in the genesis of every experienced situation, whether it be an object or an activity, is evident.
 That the way in which it is engaged affects the quality of the situation experienced is evident.
 That the way in which it is engaged has consequences that modify not merely the environment but which react to modify the active agent; that every form of life in the higher organisms constantly conserves some consequences of its prior experiences, is also evident.
 The constancy and pervasiveness of the operative presence of the self as a determining factor in all situations is the chief reason why we give so little heed to it; it is more intimate and omnipresent in experience than the air we breathe.
 246 {#experience}

+Only by identification with remaking the objects that  now obtain are we saved from complacent objectivism.
+246 {#making} {#objectivity}{#participation}

 Yet till we understand operations of the self as the tool of tools, the means in all use of means, specifying its differential activities in their distinctive consequences in varying qualities of what is experienced, science is incomplete and the use made of it is at the mercy of an unknown factor, so that the ultimate and important consequence is in so far a matter of accident.247 {#self} {#technique}

+But in an organic creature sensitive to light, these differences of potentiality may be realized as differences in immediate sentiency.
+To say that they are *felt*  is to say that they come to independent and intrinsic existence on their own account.
+The proposition does not mean that feeling has been extraneously super- added to something else, or that a mode of extrinsic cognitive access to a purely physical thing has entered intrusively into a world of physical things.
+"Feeling" is in general a name for the newly actualized quality acquired by events previously occurring upon a physical level, when these events come into more extensive and delicate relationships of interaction.
+267

+Thus an environment both extensive and enduring is immediately implicated in present behavior.
+Operatively speaking, the remote and the past are "in" behavior making it what it is.
+The action called "organic" is not just that of internal structures.
+It is  an integration of organic-environmental  connections.
+279

+By a seeming paradox, increased power of forming habits means increased sus- ceptibility, sensitiveness, responsiveness.
+Thus even if we think of habits as so many grooves, the power to acquire many and varied grooves denotes high sensitivity, explosiveness.
+281

 the point of maximum apparency is also the point of greatest stress and undetermined potentiality' (349) {#indeterminacy}